ruudvh/notes/docs/notes/python/django.md

 >
 > -- <cite>djangoproject.com</cite>

-The official [Django] website provides great resources for begginers to get up and running.
+The official [Django] website provides great resources for beginners to get up and running.
 But the package installer and virtual environment might confuse you.

 1. Install Python